-Possible Sanctions or Protective Measures That the University May Impose for Domestic Violence, Dating Violence, Sexual Assault or Stalking Offenses
+Sanctions or Protective Measures That the University May Impose for Domestic Violence, Dating Violence, Sexual Assault, Sexual Harassment, or Stalking Offenses

 Following a final determination under PPM 3010 that one of the above offenses has been committed, the university may impose penalties depending on the mitigating and aggravating circumstances involved.
+They include the following:

+- · written warning

+- · "no contact" orders

+- · disciplinary probation

+- education

+- · required training

+- · residence hall relocation

+- restriction from accessing designated areas of campus

+- · transcript notation

-They include exclusion from the campus, dismissal from employment or expulsion from the university.
+- exclusion from the campus

+- · dismissal from employment

+- · expulsion from the university

 Remedial actions will be taken to restore any losses suffered as a result of a violation of this policy.
-Examples of remedial actions include, but are not limited to, re-evaluation of a grade, an evaluation completed by someone other than the respondent, reconsideration of an application for employment, placement in a position, back pay and lost benefits, withdrawal of a disciplinary action or a change of housing.
+Examples of remedial actions include, but are not limited to the following:

+- · re-evaluation of a grade

+- an evaluation completed by someone other than the respondent

+- · reconsideration of an application for employment

+- placement in a position

+- · back pay and lost benefits

+- · withdrawal of a disciplinary action

+- · change of housing.

 Furthermore, the university may provide supportive or protective measures for the victim.
+These can include such things as follows:

+- access counseling or therapeutic services

+- · medical services

+- · victim advocacy

-These can include such things as access counseling or therapeutic services; medical services; victim advocacy; legal assistance, such as orders of protection, no-contact orders, restraining orders, or similar lawful orders; visa and immigration assistance; and student financial aid assistance.
-Reasonable changes to academic, living, transportation or working situations are available if requested by a victim.
+- legal assistance, such as orders of protection, no-contact orders, restraining orders, or similar lawful orders

+- · visa and immigration assistance

+- · student financial aid assistance

+- Reasonable changes to academic, living, transportation or working situations are available if requested by a victim.